lthon09/lthon09/README.md

-### 👋 Hey there! :) 👋
+### 👋 Hey there! 👋

-I am [lthon09](https://github.com/lthon09/) and I mostly use Python in my repositories
+My name's [lthon09](https://github.com/lthon09/) and I mostly use [Python](https://www.python.org) in my repositories, I also use [HTML](https://html.com) for my repositories too!

+---

-If you want to see all of my repositories, you might want to go [here](https://github.com/lthon09?tab=repositories)!
+All of my repositories are [here](https://github.com/lthon09?tab=repositories), which you might be interested

+---

-You can find more about me at [my personal website](https://lthon09.repl.co) and see my games, videos and so on or find me on social medias
+You can find more about me at [my personal website](https://lthon09.repl.co), find my stuff and connect to me on social medias

-Follow my account if you want to get updated about what I'm doing (Forks, new repositories, new follower, ...)
+Follow my account if you want to be informed about anything and everything I'm doing on GitHub such as forks, new repositories, private to public repository, new follower

+---
-And yeah, that's all about me, thank you for reading!

-Hope you have a great day!
+That's all about me, I hope you have a great day! ❤️